oleg-shilo/cs-script.vscode/README.md

 _CS-Script.VSCode_ allows convenient editing and execution of the C# code directly from the editor.
 A "C# script" is a file containing any ECMA-compliant C# code.
 While other C# based runtimes require C# code to be compiled into assemblies CS-Script allows direct C# execution by generating the assemblies on-fly.
 Thus you don't need to have any script specific configuration for executing your script.
 A single script file is fully sufficient as it contains everything that CS-Script needs to know to execute the script.

-When your C# script depend on other (source code or compiled) C# modules you can express this in your code in a very simple way via `//css_*` directives.
+When your C# script depend on other (source code, assembly or NuGet package) C# modules you can express this in your code in a very simple way via `//css_*` directives.
 These directives are conceptually similar to Python `import *`, which appear on top of the script.
 CS-Script has only a handful directives that are easy to remember.
 And of course you can find the complete CS-Script documentation on GigHub: [https://github.com/oleg-shilo/cs-script/wiki](https://github.com/oleg-shilo/cs-script/wiki)

 The following is the overview of the CS-Script functionality available with VS Code.
 The overview also highlights the major CS-Script featured: